-The effluent water is filtered through a filter canister (F-1), which has a 0.5 micron nominal rating, and stored in the hold up tank (T-1).
-When the system is in the recirculation mode (see Section 3.3.5), the differential pressure across the filter, F-1, for all practical purposes can be read from pressure indicator, PI-4, since the hold up tank, T-1, is under a slight negative pressure (i.e. <12 inches water).
-When the pressure drop across the filter canister, F-1 reaches 45 psi, the filter canister is fully loaded and must be replaced.
-The tank is vented to the SDS offgas filter and has an overfill line to the spent fuel pool which prevents water from entering the SDS offgas vent piping.
-A submerged inlet, with isolation valves VO18 and V059, has been provided on the tank to allow the addition of borated pool water into the tank.
+The effluent water is filtered through a filter canister (F-1), which has a 0.5 micron nominal rating, and stored in the holdup tank (T-1).
+When the system is in the recirculation mode (see Section 3.3.5), the differential pressure across the filter, F-1, for all practical purposes can be read from pressure indicator, PI-4, since the holdup tank, T-1, is under a slight negative pressure (i.e., less than 12 inches of water).
+When the pressure drop across the filter canister, F-1, reaches 45 psi, the filter canister is fully loaded and must be replaced.
+The tank is vented to the Submerged Demineralizer System (SDS) off-gas filter and has a overfill line to the spent fuel pool which prevents water from entering the SDS off-gas vent piping.
+A submerged inlet, with isolation valves VO18 and VO59, has been provided on the tank to allow the addition of borated pool water into the tank.
 Borated pool water may be needed in the tank for the backflushing operation if the amount of water in the tank from dewatering is not sufficient, and for diluting the effluent in the tank.
 A bubbler indicates the water level in the tank.

 The pumps (P-1A and P-1B) are submersible horizontal centrifugal pumps.
-Because the pumps are located underwater where maintenance and repair are impractical, two 100% capacity pumps are provided.
+Because the pumps are located underwater where maintenance and repair are impractical, two (2) 100% capacity pumps are provided.
 The pumps are manually controlled by HIS-9A and HIS-9B with an interlock that trips the pumps on low level in the tank, T-1.
-The pumps transfer the water in the hold up tank to the DWC system for processing.
-The flow is directed to the DWC ion exchanger K-2.
+The pumps transfer the water in the holdup tank to the DWCS for processing, or to the Miscellaneous Waste Holdup Tank (WDL-T-2).

-The transfer pumps have a recirculation line back to the filter, F-1, with a sample line that runs to DWC Sample Box No. 1.
-This provides the ability to further filter the effluent, and the opportunity to sample the effluent before transferring it to the DWC ion exchanger.
-The concentration of the effluent from the tank should be below 0.84 μ Ci/cm3 Cs-137 prior to transferring the effluent to the DWC ion exchanger.
+The transfer pumps have a recirculation line back to the filter, F-1, with a sample line that runs to DWCS Sample Box No. 1.
+This provides the ability to further filter the effluent, and the opportunity to sample the effluent before transferring it to the DWCS ion exchanger or to the Miscellaneous Waste Holdup Tank (WDL-T-2).
+The concentration of the effluent from the tank should below 0.84 uCi/cc, Cs-137 prior to transferring the effluent to the DWCS ion exchanger.
 Flow indicator, FI-16, on the return line from the sample box provides confirmation of flow in the sample line and indicates the rate of flow.